This is the Character Page of Team Four Star Nuzlocke Playthroughs

 - Back for the Dead: She rejoins the team in the finale and is killed in the final stretch of the Elite Four.

-- Gradual Grinder: Done to awesome effect against Roxanne's Nosepass.
+- Damage Over Time: Done to awesome effect against Roxanne's Nosepass.

 - Green Thumb: Grass-type.

 - Stealth Pun: When she dies, Maqubi "loses The Game".

 AudieA Whismur and later Loudred.

 - Character Death: The second casualty of the Nuzlocke, falling victim to a Koffing's Self-Destruct.

 - Make Me Wanna Shout: One of his abilities.

 - Toilet Humor: Used for this a lot.